MicrosoftDocs/security/compass/incident-response-playbook-dart-ransomware-approach.md

 ### Defender for Identity

-DART uses Defender for Identity to investigate known compromised accounts and to find potentially compromised accounts in your organization.
+You use Defender for Identity to investigate known compromised accounts and to find potentially compromised accounts in your organization.
 Defender for Identity sends alerts for known malicious activity that actors often use such as DCSync attacks, remote code execution attempts, and pass-the-hash attacks.
-Defender for Identity enables DART to pinpoint suspect activity and accounts to narrow down the investigation.
+Defender for Identity enables you to pinpoint suspect activity and accounts to narrow down the investigation.

 Here's an example of how Defender for Identity sends alerts for known malicious activity related to ransomware attacks.